Ralph Payne-Gallwey: Life

 The son of Sir William Payne-Gallwey, 2nd Baronet, and his wife Emily Anne, a daughter of Sir Robert Frankland-Russell, 7th Baronet, the young Payne-Gallwey was educated at Eton College.
 In 1881, he inherited from his father the Thirkleby Hall estate in the North Riding of Yorkshire.

 He married Edith Alice Usborne.
 Their son William Payne-Gallwey was a soldier and first-class cricketer who was killed in action during the First World War.
 As a result of that, Payne-Gallwey decided to sell his Yorkshire estate.

 Works

 Payne-Gallwey began by writing books on sport.
 Early works included The Book of Duck Decoys (1886) and Letters to Young Shooters (1892).
 His The Crossbow appeared in 1903, and his High Pheasants in Theory and Practice in 1913.
 In later life, he also turned to history and current affairs, with The Mystery of Maria Stella, Lady Newborough (1907), A History of the George Worn on the Scaffold by Charles I (1908) and The War, A Criticism (June, 1915).
 This was an appeal for conscription to be brought in, to greatly increase the size of the British Army.
+The also compiled an unpublished manuscript on archery, including tables of flight distances, illustrations and photographs of bows, and information on Turkish and Chinese archery.